mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 ## Solutions

 Note that these are all done using the pure language.
-Both Python and Julia have a DataFrame project with, I suspect, heavily optimized `groupby` operations.
+Both Python and Julia have a DataFrame project (like `pandas`) with, I suspect, heavily optimized `groupby` operations.
 Today we're sticking with the core language.

 ### Python